chuench7/ComputerIntegratedManufacturing/README.md

 # ComputerIntegratedManufacturing

+This contain the project for the Toy Factory Assembly Line Simulation using Factory I/O. Attached file with Project Report, Factory I/O design and Control I/O files.

+Teammates:
-This will contain all the code in the CIM subject by Chong Ming Chuen A19MJ0024.
+1) Chong Ming Chuen A19MJ0024

-Please visit the branches to refer on specific topics.
+2) Chuo Sing Jean A19MJ0026
+3) Tan Jin Wen A19MJ0128